codemagic-ci-cd/codemagic-docs/content/yaml-publishing/steam.md

 ## Getting Started

-SteamCMD is the tool used to upload builds to Steam.
-SteamCMD requires logging into Steam and will normally require a Steam Guard code be entered.
+SteamCMD is a tool used to upload builds to Steam.
+SteamCMD requires logging in to Steam and typically requires entering a Steam Guard code.
-To solve this problem, there are two options.
+There are two ways of solving this problem.

 1. Disable Steam Guard for the account doing the Steam upload.
 This is not recommended, as it makes the Steam account less secure.